Interstitial cell of Cajal

 Interstitial cells of Cajal (ICC) are interstitial cells embedded in the muscularis propria (muscular layer) of the gastrointestinal tract.
 There are different types of ICC with different functions.
 ICC and another type of interstitial cell, known as platelet-derived growth factor receptor alpha (PDGFRα) cells, are electrically coupled to smooth muscle cells via gap junctions, that work together as an SIP functional syncytium.
 Myenteric interstitial cells of Cajal (ICC-MY) serve as pacemaker cells that generate the bioelectrical events known as slow waves.
 Slow waves conduct to smooth muscle cells and cause phasic contractions.

 An isolated interstitial cell of Cajal from the myenteric plexus of the mouse small intestine grown in a primary cell culture.

 The picture to the right shows an isolated interstitial cell of Cajal from the myenteric plexus of the mouse small intestine grown in a primary cell culture.
 This cell type can be characterized morphologically as having a small cell body often triangular or stellate-shaped with several long processes branching out into secondary and tertiary extensions - these processes often contact smooth muscle cells.
 They have contractile behaviour in both the cell body and the extended processes.

 Embryology

-These cells are derived from mesoderm, unlike the enteric neurons that arise from neural crest cells.
+These cells are derived from mesoderm, unlike the enteric neurons that arise from neural crest cells (ie, ectoderm).